Hurricane season in the Atlantic threatens with records for the second year in a row: what to fear

 While storm activity in the Atlantic Basin has increased again, forecasters say the scope for storms to form and intensify has diminished as the northern hemisphere begins to enter the fall season and ocean water cools.

-“The current atmospheric structure in the Atlantic remains unfavorable for the sustainability of tropical storms,” said Dan Kottlowski, an AccuWeather hurricane expert.
+"Current atmospheric structure in the Atlantic remains unfavorable for sustained tropical storm development," said AccuWeather hurricane expert Dan Kottlowski.

 Kottlowski warned that this pattern does not impede the development of storms entirely, but rather only makes it difficult for strong storms to form.